Bayer-Group/json-diff-audit/README.md

     auditEventTransformer.process(arg1, arg2)

-    arg1:  Collection of domain objects to
+    arg1:  Collection of domain objects to compare

     arg2:  Domain field for comparisons, defaults to "data"